samuelm2/OpenQuestCapture/README.md

 * Saves **depth maps** and **depth descriptors** from both cameras
 * **Synchronized capture** with configurable frame rate for depth and camera images (default: 3 FPS)
 * **Perfect timestamp alignment** between camera images and depth maps
+* **Real-time Depth Point Cloud Visualization**:
+  * Visualizes depth coverage using a particle system.
+  * **Color-coded feedback**: Different colors indicate different angles at which the point was captured.
+White indicates head-on coverage, while vivid colors indicate grazing angles.
 * Automatically organizes logs into timestamped folders on internal storage

+### Step-by-Step Guide

+1. **Install the app**: Sideload the app from the APK file in the Releases section of this repository.
+[This video](https://www.youtube.com/watch?v=bsC805t63-E) has a good guide on how to set up sideloading.
+2. **Start recording**: Launch the app and press the Menu button on the left controller to start a capture session.
+3. **Stop recording**: To stop, press the left controller's Menu button again.
+4. **Move the data from your Quest to your computer**: The data is stored on the Quest's internal storage.
+You can move it to your computer using a USB cable by connecting the Quest to your computer and using Windows File Explorer.
+The data is stored in the `/Quest 3/Internal Shared Storage/data/com.samusynth.OpenQuestCapture/files` directory.
+Or, you can use press the Y button on the left controller to toggle the Recording Menu.
+Select "Export Data" to export the data to a zip file in the Quest 3 Download folder which can be uploaded to Google Drive or other cloud storage services.
+Note: Sometimes you may have to restart the headset for the file to show up in the Download folder.
+This is an active bug.
+5. **Reconstruct the scene**: Use the companion project [Meta Quest 3D Reconstruction](https://github.com/samuelm2/quest-3d-reconstruction) to reconstruct a COLMAP sparse point cloud from the captured data.
+Or, if you prefer a cloud-based, end-to-end solution, you can go to [vid2scene.com/upload/quest](https://vid2scene.com/upload/quest) and upload the Quest raw data zip file to create a 3DGS reconstruction on the cloud.

+### 📸 How to take a good capture

+To ensure the best possible 3D reconstruction results:

+1.  **Lighting**: Ensure the environment is well-lit and consistent.
+Avoid extreme shadows or blinding lights.
+2.  **Coverage**: Use the **Depth Point Cloud Visualization** to verify you have covered all surfaces.
+    *   The point visualization point color is determined by the angle at which the point was captured.
+White indicates head-on coverage, while vivid colors different indicate grazing angles.
+For best capture, try to make sure the surface has points with many different colors.
+This indicates it has been captured from many different angles.
+    *   Note: the point cloud visualization is for reference only.
+In reality, scenes are reconstructed from thousands more points than what is visible in the visualization.
+3.  **Movement**: Move slowly and steadily.
+Avoid rapid head movements which can cause motion blur.
+4.  **How long**: From my testing, the best captures usually are within the 1 to 3 minute range.

 ---

 ## 🧾 Data Structure